abhalesankalp/HPCPortManagementV2/README.md

 #A. Access live application
   This application is already deployed on azure and you can easily access it.

-  to access app, please visit
+  1. To access app, please visit

   https://hpcportmanagementv2.azurewebsites.net/

-   to access APIs please visit
+   2. To access APIs please visit

    https://portsmanagementapi.azurewebsites.net/swagger/index.html